hmcts/vh-video-api/README.md

 Install Certificate by going to Tools>Options>Dynamic SSL Certificate.
 Click Generate and then click Save.
 Save the certificate in the desired location.
 Open your browser and install the Certificate to your browser (Firefox, Chrome, IE) accordingly

-Update ZAPConfiguration parameters on User Secrets with the values observed above ApiAddress, ApiPort, ApiKey
+Update ZAPConfiguration parameters on with the values observed above ApiAddress, ApiPort, ApiKey (User Secrets)

 Update WorkingDirectory with location under which ZAP.exe is installed